October 07, 2020

 It’s time to write a new blog post about my experience in the HEC Paris Master of Science program.
 I’ve taken two new courses: Business strategy and Strategic Management of Innovation.
 They were somewhat related which was good for building a broad knowledge, because several concepts and topics were used and discussed from different angles in both courses.
 When I was a schoolboy, I liked strategy games like chess, Civilization and Command & Conquer.
 I had to balance building roads and factories with investment in defense and military troops.
 As with these games, in business it’s all about the strategy.

-Let me first tell me about the Business Strategy course.
+Let me first tell you about the Business Strategy course.

 September 08, 2019